Tallit Gadol - Traditional Jewish Prayer Shawl

 The Tallit Gadol (or Jewish prayer shawl) is a square garment, made according to Jewish law.
 The talit has four wings; each wing has a tzitzis.
 In the Torah, HaShem commands men of the Jewish people to wear a garment with four wings, and four tzitzits, one tzitzit for each corner (wing).

 Tallit is often made of wool and is usually white that come with black stripes that run down two sides of the garment.
-Referred to as tzitzit in Hebrew, every fringe is made of 4 stands which are looped over to make 8 strands entirely.
-Tallit is then draped over one’s shoulder just like a cape and with 2 corners on the front and 2 at the back of the wearer.
+Referred to as tzitzit in Hebrew, every fringe is made of 4 stands which are looped over to make eight strands entirely.
+The Tallit then draped over one’s shoulder just like a cape and with two corners on the front and two at the back of the wearer.

 What is the difference between a Tzitzis and a Tallit?